getgauge/gauge-ruby/README.md

 bundle exec rake package
 ````

-For distributable across platforms os, windows and linux for bith x86 and x86_64
+For distributable across platforms os, windows and linux for both x86_64 and arm64

 ````
 bundle exec rake package_all
 ````

-New distribution details need to be updated in the ruby-install.json file in  [gauge plugin repository](https://github.com/getgauge/gauge-repository) for a new verison update.
+New distribution details need to be updated in the ruby-install.json file in  [gauge plugin repository](https://github.com/getgauge/gauge-repository) for a new version update.

 ## License